 To help these members through this difficult time, HCE will be providing members with two million dollars in assistance with the following programs:

 Member Equity Checks.
 As a member-owned cooperative, HCE can share excess revenue, or profits, with members in the form of annual member equity checks.
 After closing the books on 2019, the HCE Board of Directors has once again decided to provide $1.5 million dollars in member equity in mid-May rather than holding those funds for future use by the cooperative.
 The amount of each Member’s check is based on last year’s consumption.
 If the amount is less than $10, members will receive the funds in the form of a bill credit.

 HCE Member Assistance Fund.
 In April, the HCE Board of Directors approved an additional $500,000 in unclaimed Member Equity for Members who will need extra assistance in paying their bills.
 Starting May 1, if a member cannot pay a delinquent HCE electric bill that was sent after March 12, they can receive a bill credit to go towards that bill.
-Each qualifying member will be eligible for up to $250 in bill credits between now and the end of the year, or until the funds are depleted.
+Each qualifying member will be eligible for up to five months worth of bill credits between now and the end of the year, or until the funds are depleted.

 Members will only be required to self-certify online or in writing that they are experiencing financial hardship as a result of the pandemic.
 Members can call 970.945.5491 or visit holycross.com/covid-bill-payment-assistance/ for further program information and to apply for funding.

 “These past weeks have been among the most tumultuous and emotional that any of us can remember.
 The impact of the coronavirus outbreak has been felt by everyone in our community,” says Bryan Hannegan, President and CEO of HCE.
 “Our purpose as a co-op is to serve our community by keeping the lights on and offering assistance wherever we can.
 We want our Members to know we are here for them.”